 - Does your group prefer sun or shade?

 - Do you need absolutely flat land or can your group camp on a slight slope?

-- Do you have a lot of fighters and therefore want to be closer to the battlefield?
+- Do you have a lot of fighters, shoppers, students, archers, etc that wish to be placed closer to those activities?

 - Do you want to camp far away from everyone and be in a less developed area?

 - Do you need to be near flush toilets or the existing permanent shower facilities?

 - Make sure that you talk to the Pennsic veterans in your camp.
 They can help you.
 These needs/interests/requirements are reasons why you need to know who is camping with you.